snqzspg/cli-sort-visual/README.md

 Sort for fun, sort of fun

-> This project is on its first days on GitHub.
-It may take some time to create this page.

 ## A short description...

 When started the applications presents an array of numbers.
 Each integer is represented as a vertical bar to a certain height; larger numbers produces taller heights.